just-the-docs/just-the-docs/docs/ContributorHub/contributor-proposals/xdai-mainnet-bridge-guide.md

 -   A small amount of xDai (less than 0.2) and an additional amount of Eth to process the claim transaction on Ethereum.

 	-   xDai for this transaction can be obtained for free from a faucet [such as this one](https://xdai-app.herokuapp.com/faucet).
-Working faucets can be found in the #faucet-requests channel of [xDai’s Discord channel](https://discord.gg/mPJ9zkq).
-Gas on xDai is paid using xDai, and only 1 gwei is required for transactions to execute.
+Working faucets can be found in the #faucet-requests channel of [Gnosis Chain’s Discord channel](https://discord.gg/mPJ9zkq).
+Gas on Gnosis Chain is paid using xDai, and only 1 gwei is required for transactions to execute.

 <img src="https://lh6.googleusercontent.com/lroz8Q5dB0C46-w7wmHVQ8voF0mRNkmOlGQUBdGTg0gcsuECjAR5SdjwdEEsMWYRGrKP6IHTUs-oIs_YlQqp2aPI_UzCqPf21PrhzPhtUdjK1XwFNCJC4vCbAkPG0l_kvHyobEMp" alt="Metamask" width="300"/>

-**Step 1.** Make sure your wallet ([Metamask](https://metamask.io/), etc.) is open and connected to the xdai network.
-To connect to the xDai network using Metamask’s Chrome extension, click on the dropdown box and select the xDai network.
-If you are yet to add the xDAI network to your wallet, you can find a guide [here](https://www.xdaichain.com/for-users/wallets/metamask/metamask-setup).
+**Step 1.** Make sure your wallet ([Metamask](https://metamask.io/), etc.) is open and connected to the Gnosis Chain network.
+To connect to the Gnosis Chain network using Metamask’s Chrome extension, click on the dropdown box and select the Gnosis Chain network.
+If you are yet to add the Gnosis Chain network to your wallet, you can find a guide [here](https://www.xdaichain.com/for-users/wallets/metamask/metamask-setup).

-**Step 2.** Open up the [xDaichain Token Bridge](https://bridge.xdaichain.com/).
+**Step 2.** Open up the [Gnosis Chain Token Bridge](https://bridge.xdaichain.com/).